viam-modules/video-store/README.md

 ## Configure your `video-store` component

+Video store requires a [Data Manager](https://docs.viam.com/data-ai/capture-data/capture-sync/#configure-the-data-management-service-for-your-machine) to be configured on you machine before it can be used.
+Use the "depends_on" dropdown to add a dependency on the datamanger configured on your machine.

-On the new component panel, copy and paste the following attribute template into your camera’s attributes field:
+Copy and paste the following attributes into your JSON configuration:
 ```json
 {
   "camera": "<source-camera-name>",